Fergus-OH/lightning-Helmholtz-solver/README.md

 The Helmholtz equation is an elliptic partial differential equation (PDE) and represents a time-independent form of the wave equation.
 It is named after German physicist Hermann von Helmholtz (1821-1894) and has many applications in physics, including seismology, acoustics, and electromagnetic radiation.
-The lightning method for solving PDEs with exceptional speed and accuracy has shown remarkable success with its original introduction for solving the Laplace equation, which has a state-of-the-art implementation that solves typical problems in less than 1 second on a desktop to 8-digit accuracy.
+The lightning method for solving PDEs with exceptional speed and accuracy has shown remarkable success with its original introduction for solving the Laplace equation, which has a state-of-the-art implementation that solves typical problems in less than 1 second on a desktop to 8-digit accuracy [[1]](#1).
 This repository contains helmholtz.m, an implementation of the lightning method for solving the Helmholtz equation, carried out during my thesis entitled *Lightning Helmholtz solver*.
 I completed this under the supervision of Professor Nick Trefethen as part of the MSc in Mathematical Sciences at the University of Oxford.

-"...the **go to** statement should be abolished..." [[1]](#1).

-## References
-<a id="1">[1]</a>
-Dijkstra, E. W. (1968).
-Go to statement considered harmful.
-Communications of the ACM, 11(3), 147-148.

 ## Usage